 I wasn’t planning for it, but when my husband had brought a sizeable batch of fleshy, aromatic chanterelles from his Saturday walk, I couldn’t resist the urge to have their golden caps preserved for colder months.

 Chanterelle or kuriatko (as we call it in Slovakia) is a wild mushroom with a shiny orange colour and an unmistakable aroma.
 It grows in clusters from May until November and can be found in mossy places, in the grass or under leaves in our deciduous or coniferous forests.

 Slovaks like to preserve it as a pickle, which is a popular accompaniment to many of our dishes.

 Here’s a recipe for pickled chanterelles that I adapted from a Slovak website devoted to mushroom picking.

 - white vinegar

-Shake slightly to help spread the pickling mixture around the jar and get rid of the air bubbles.
+- Shake gently to help spread the pickling mixture around the jar and get rid of air bubbles.

 - Now screw on the lids and sterilize in a boiling water canner at 100ºC for 20 minutes.
 Store in a dark, cool place.
 Once opened, keep in the refrigerator and use within a week.